NadyaDysan/5C-music-service/README.md

 ****Description****

-A handsome music App: light version of Spotify or YT Music-like apps.
-An opened API was used: https://painassasin.online/swagger/.
+A handsome music React JS App: light version of Spotify or YT Music-like apps.

-You can see it here:
-For log in you can use the following test data: **Login** Carl **Password**: A45gqmt5BRd2qim
+You can see it here: https://5-c-music-service.vercel.app/ For **log in** you can use the following test data: **Login** Carl **Password**: A45gqmt5BRd2qim

 **Completed technical tasks:**